Pregnant and Parenting Students

 Consent Conversations

-Discussing consent with your student is one of the most important conversations you can have, even if it seems uncomfortable.
-Watch our webinar, Consent Conversations, with representatives from the TTU Title IX Office, Parent & Family Relations, and the Office of Student Conduct for more information and tips on how to have this crucial conversation.
+Watch our webinar, Consent Conversations, with representatives from the TTU Title IX Office, Parent Family Relations, and the Office of Student Conduct for more information and tips on how to have this crucial conversation.

 The Texas Department of Family and Protective Services (DFPS) works with communities to promote safe and healthy families and protect children and vulnerable adults from abuse, neglect, and exploitation.
 We do this through investigations, services and referrals, and prevention programs.